How to start a scrap metal business from the ground up

 Focus your initial efforts on B2B suppliers.
 Visit local construction sites, plumbing shops, and auto repair garages.
 Offer to drop off a free collection bin for a week.
 This direct approach builds relationships and secures a consistent flow of scrap.

-A frequent oversight is waiting for suppliers to find you.
 You have to be proactive.
 Many new owners ignore independent electricians and HVAC technicians, who are often a great source for valuable copper and aluminum coils.
 They can become your most profitable accounts.

 For your digital presence, a verified Google Business Profile is non-negotiable.
 Add photos of your clean yard, your truck, and clear signage.
 When a contractor searches for "scrap yard near me," you need to appear in those top results.
 It is a free and powerful way to get noticed.